 Bison & Bourbon

 There’s a lot to like about Bison & Bourbon.
-For starters, it’s the largest kosher restaurant in the borough that has an extensive food and drinks menu.
+For starters, it’s the largest kosher restaurant in the borough that has extensive food and drinks menu.
 The building itself has a cool ambiance because of its 1920s-era warehouse that was tastefully updated.
 To retain some of the building’s history, the designers repurposed the original materials and all tables are made from the original pinewood the warehouse was built with.
 A dinner at this high-end steakhouse would be a treat for any meat lover.
-There are seven different steaks and chops to choose from, two of which are a 14 ounce smoked delmonico and a 24 ounce prime rib aged steak.
-Make sure to leave room for dessert, since the menu is full of decadent favorites like lava cake, sorbet, bison doughnuts and more.
+There are seven different steaks and chops to choose from, two of which are a 14 ounce smoked Delmonico and a 24-ounce prime rib aged steak.
+Make sure to leave room for dessert, since the menu is full of decadent favorites like a lava cake, sorbet, bison doughnuts, and more.
 Bison & Bourbon is one of the absolute best restaurants in Brooklyn, hands down.